 Putting together a musical is surprisingly expensive.
 Here are some of the expenses: rights to perform, rental of scripts and music tracks or pay the orchestra members, vocal and dance teachers, materials to build the sets, costume rentals or materials to make them, cleaning costumes after the show, purchasing props, etc. etc. It all adds up to $10,000-$15,000.
 Of course some of that money comes back to use in the form of ticket sales, but that all depends on how many tickets we sell.

 For most of our musicals the show fee for students is $125-$150 per person.

 If you have questions, don't hesitate to contact Ms Heetbrink, Drama Teacher and Director of the show.

-Yes, you can ask for and receive a Scholarship.
+Yes, you can ask for and receive a grant.

 Some years ago, after a long day with a client, I sat in an Irish pub in Boston, enjoying some excellent cottage pie for dinner.
 The clientele was distinctly authentic.
 One of the guys at the bar motioned to the barkeep, who took a sizable stoneware crock from one of the shelves and put it next to the patron.
 The man took a $100 bill from his wallet, opened the jar's lit, and deposited the money.
 And back on the shelf the jar went.
 My curiosity was piqued.